Cmccm123/benson_bot/README.md

 ## How it work

-I am using RAG technical for this fun project.
-RAG is a amazing solution for LLM to learn a pepole about memory and style.
+I am using RAG (Retrieval-Augmented Generation) techniques for this fun project.
+RAG is an amazing solution for enabling LLMs (Language Learning Models) to understand memory and style.

-for Role play in LLM.
-Efficient & performance of RAG is also over fine tuning
+For role-playing in LLMs, the efficiency and performance of RAG often surpass fine-tuning.

-First I have careated a Embedding database and use a Embedding model.
-Which can let Benson' history chat data chang to vector and solve to database.
-Script [bensonMsgToDB.py](script/bensonMsgToDB.py) is work for these
+First, I created an embedding database and used an embedding model.
+This model converts Benson's chat history data into vectors and stores them in the database. [bensonMsgToDB.py](script/bensonMsgToDB.py) handles this task.

-Second we can find useful information in Embedding database to make model to answer user question.
-I have a keyword searcher in the system(use LLM).
-When user ask a question. it will output a keyword.
-After that we can use this keyword to find similar datas on Embedding database also, pass these datas to LLM model. it is helpful for LLM to answer the question.
+Second, we can find useful information in the embedding database to help the model answer user questions.
+I have a keyword searcher in the system (using LLM).
+When a user asks a question, it outputs a keyword.
+We then use this keyword to find similar data in the embedding database and pass this data to the LLM model.
+This approach helps the LLM provide more accurate answers.

 To be continued...